 - Tell your congressperson to support programs such as the Supplemental Nutrition Assistance Program (SNAP).
 Use the City Harvest advocacy primer to learn more.

 - Through a partnership with the Met Council, we will be setting up in-person, socially distanced food packing volunteer opportunities.
-Reach out to Ellie Benjamin if you are interested in participating.
+Reach out to Mara Bernstein if you are interested in participating.